AsynchronousAI/asynchronousai/README.md

 - [https://github.com/AsynchronousAI/clay] [https://clay-code.vercel.app/] <br>
   A universal bridge between 20+ languages.
 The website was made with React and hosted on Vercel. (*)
 - [https://www.roblox.com/games/12101165625/Dev98799s-Place-Number-5] <br>
-  Time pausing system, also works with multiplayer.
+  A time pausing system also works with multiplayer.
 Use the key R to pause time and release to unpause.
 - [https://github.com/AsynchronousAI/ro-code] <br>
-  Replit-based VsCode syncing utility made for personal use, it broke over time so I open-sourced it. (~)
+  Replit-based VsCode syncing utility made for personal use, but it broke over time, so I open-sourced it. (~)
 ***